First Chauvin juror to speak publicly recounts stress of coming to court to ‘watch a Black man die’

-He described the stress of the trial of the White former officer in the killing of Floyd, a Black man, to Gayle King Wednesday on “CBS This Morning.”
+He described the stress of the trial of the White former officer in the killing of Floyd, a Black man, to Gayle King on Wednesday on “CBS This Morning.”

 “It wasn’t pressure to come to a guilty verdict,” said Mitchell, who is Black.
 “We stressed about the simple fact that every day we had to come in and watch a Black man die.
 That alone was stressful enough.”